LorenzoPichetti/SbatchMan/docs/learn/tutorial.md

 sbatchman status
 ```

-This command will show you all the jobs submitted to the cluster, with a live view of their log files.
+This command will show you all the submitted jobs and their detail through an interactive Terminal UI (TUI).

 ## 🏆 Collect Results

-Once the job is finished, you will find the logs in the `results` directory.
+Once the jobs are completed, you will find all their data into the project sub-directory `SbatchMan/experiments`.
+Of course, you won't need to parse them manually.
 To parse the results, you can use the Python library offered by SbatchMan.
 For example, you can read the logs and extract metrics like accuracy or loss:

 ```python
 from sbatchman import Job, list_jobs